rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

 [![](/images/appgw7.png "AppGW")]({{site.url}}/images/appgw7.png)

-And with that ends the third blog post around exposing Applications using App Gateway Load Balancers in Private ARO clusters.
+And with that, this blog post about exposing Applications using App Gateway Load Balancers in Private ARO clusters comes to a close.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*